lupyuen/lupyuen.github.io/src/pinedio2.md

 -   [__pinedio-stack-selftest/drivers/cst816s.c__](https://codeberg.org/JF002/pinedio-stack-selftest/src/branch/master/drivers/cst816s.c)

-We shall port this driver to NuttX and expose it to apps as a NuttX Touchscreen Device "__/dev/input0__".
+We have ported this driver to NuttX and exposed it to apps as a NuttX Touchscreen Device "__/dev/input0__".

 [(Here's how we access "__/dev/input0__" in our LVGL Test App)](https://github.com/lupyuen/lvgltest-nuttx/blob/main/tp.c#L100-L132)

-The [__NuttX Driver for Cypress MBR3108__](https://github.com/lupyuen/incubator-nuttx/blob/master/drivers/input/cypress_mbr3108.c) looks structurally similar to CST816S, so we shall use it as a guide for porting the driver.

-We have started the development of the __Touch Panel Driver__...
+More about the NuttX Touch Panel Driver for PineDio Stack...

 -   [__lupyuen/cst816s-nuttx__](https://github.com/lupyuen/cst816s-nuttx)